z-dev/rn-scaffold/readme.md

 ## rn-scaffold

+*Warning*: This is in beta: we've successfully used it with one or two projects though.

 rn-scaffold is a tool to help automate setting up the common parts of a react-native project:

 * Different environments, debug, staging and release